nozhdelov/TaskBatka/docs.md

    * `execute(task, data, method)` - executes the task in a worker process.
 Returns a promise to be fullfiled with the result or the error
       * `task` - the name provided in the task registration
       * `data` - object with params that will be passed to the task's run method while execution
       * `method` - Optional.
-Which method if the task should handle this sexecution.
+Which method of the task should handle this execution.
 The default is the `run` method
    * `quit()` - terminate all worker processes allowing the host process to exit
    * `quitWhenEmpty()` - wait for all running tasks to finish and terminats the worker processes